Members get our updates on rescue alerts, league events, special offers and more.

 - Research and make a list of potential refuges for your pet, including shelters, veterinary clinics, friends and relatives.

-- Make a list of pet-friendly hotels/motels (visit www.petswelcome.com)
+- Make a list of pet-friendly hotels/motels (visit www.petswelcome.com to find locations in your area.)

 Pet owners should keep an emergency pet supply kit on hand at all times.
 Use a waterproof, easily transportable container.
 The kit should include: